Teaching and learning MFL

 Focus

-Improved understanding of challenges posed by, and factors affecting, language learning should result; thus lesson planning and curriculum interpretation by the teacher may eventually better reflect each learner’s needs and aptitudes.
+Improved understanding of challenges posed by, and factors affecting, language study should result; thus lesson planning and curriculum interpretation by the teacher may eventually better reflect each learner’s needs and aptitudes.

 Study of this topic has the potential to address aspects of the following wide range of QTS standards, depending on the trainer’s particular emphases: